-The harmonized guidelines replace the former GS1 Belgilux IDEAL messages (issued in 2004).
+The HO2C guidelines replace the former GS1 Belgilux IDEAL messages (issued in 2004).
 The IDEAL messages were the first attempt towards a harmonized way of working, but these got overruled back then by retailer specific message implementation guidelines (MIGs) requiring separate development efforts.

-<> GS1 Netherlands Levensmiddelen MIG (and MIGs from neighbouring GS1 MO's) Although the GS1 Netherlands Levensmiddelen MIG is a perfect example of what a harmonized sectorwide implementation looks like, and harmonization attempts were made whenever possible, it was not possible to fully merge with/take over the GS1 Netherlands guidelines (or any other national MIG) for several reasons:
+<> GS1 Netherlands Levensmiddelen & Drogisterij MIG (and MIGs from neighbouring GS1 MOs)

+Although the GS1 Netherlands Levensmiddelen & Drogisterij MIG is a perfect example of what a harmonized sectorwide implementation looks like, and harmonization attempts were made whenever possible, it was not possible to fully merge with/take over the GS1 Netherlands guidelines (or any other national MIG) for several reasons:

-- 1) national legal requirements (cf. Belgian requirements in the INVOIC) - 2) recent international GS1 recommendations overruling national initiatives (such as the identification of RTI in the DESADV & INVOIC) - 3) or simply because of specific needs of the Belgilux FMCG sector that were not explicitly specified in other MIGs (e.g. transshipment order).
+- 1) national legal requirements (cf. Belgian requirements in the INVOIC) - recent international GS1 recommendations overruling national initiatives (such as the unique identification of logistic carriers in the DESADV & INVOIC) - 3) or simply because of specific needs of the Belgilux FMCG sector that were not explicitly specified in other MIGs (e.g. transshipment order).